 - Medicine to prevent kidney failure.
 Tolvaptan (Jynarque) can slow the decline of kidney function for adults whose disease is at risk of quickly getting worse.

 If your kidneys fail, you’ll need dialysis, which uses a machine to filter your blood and remove waste, like salt, extra water, and certain chemicals.
 You can also get on a waiting list or receive a kidney from a living donor for a kidney transplant.
 Ask your doctor if that’s a good option for you.

 It's important to stay as healthy as possible to protect your kidneys and keep them working as long as you can.
 Follow your doctor's advice carefully.
 You can also keep up these habits to stay well:

-Eat right.
-Stick to a healthy, well-balanced diet.
+- Eat right.
+Stick to a healthy, well-balanced diet that's low in fat and calories.
 Try to limit salt, because it can raise your blood pressure.

 How quickly the disease gets worse may depend on which of your two PKD genes is broken.
 People with a defect in the PKD1 gene tend to get kidney failure before those with a problem in PKD2.